mfncooper/mockery/README.md

     mockery.warnOnUnregistered(false);

+If you find yourself with several warnings regarding replacement of mock and/or substitutes, you can switch off the warnings by invoking below in your
+code:

+    mockery.warnOnReplace(false);

-If you later need to re-enable the warnings, then passing `true` to the same function will do that, as you might imagine.
+If you later need to re-enable the warnings, then passing `true` to the same functions will do that, as you might imagine.

 ## The name